 Rates and rebates make EVs in B.C. even more affordable

 If you're like most electric vehicle (EV) owners, you'll do the majority of your charging at home or at work.
-That means that your BC Hydro bill will go up, but perhaps not as much as you might guess.

 Estimating charging costs

 To get an idea of the total costs of EV ownership, take into consideration the higher purchase price of EVs, the available purchase rebates to offset that purchase cost, the lower fuel and maintenance costs for EVs, and the prospect of battery replacement down the road.

 You can estimate your BC Hydro electricity cost of charging different EVs with the CAA's Electric Vehicle Cost Calculator.

 Save on EV charging with our upcoming rate plan